 Alternative Dispute Resolution (Certificate)

-Classes, offered online or on campus in the evenings, or in a combination of both, are led by professional practitioners who work in the fields they teach.
-ADR certificate students will learn how to apply conflict theories in order to understand and analyze conflict situations, as well as develop contextually appropriate conflict management systems.
+The program teaches students how to apply conflict theories for understanding and analyzing conflict situations, as well as developing contextually appropriate conflict management options.
 Credits earned through this graduate certificate may apply toward a master's degree in Organizational and Professional Communication.

 This certificate prepares students to:

 - Apply conflict theories to understand and analyze conflict situations